basvanopheusden/spreadsheet-parser/README.md

 model is specified, it defaults to ``gpt-4o``.

-You may provide just the company name or pass a `Company` object returned from `read_companies_from_csv`.
-When a dataclass is supplied, all details from the CSV are included in the prompt sent to the LLM so that it can give a more informed summary.
+You may provide just the company name or pass a `Company` object returned from `read_companies_from_csv` or `read_companies_from_xlsx`.
+When a dataclass is supplied, all details from the spreadsheet are included in the prompt sent to the LLM so that it can give a more informed summary.
 ## Lookup Script

 For convenience, the repository provides a small CLI script, `lookup_companies.py`,